top of page

 It was distressing, yet I had peeked behind the curtain.
 The stories kept me coming back for more.
 Remembering them made me who I have become.

 I began writing essays in 2000, first through a monthly column for our cancer center newsletter, and then through a blog on my hospital’s website, Reflections in a Head Mirror.
 I have also shared essays on “Lake Effect,” on WUWM – Milwaukee’s NPR station.
 As my writing developed, I began publishing in widely-read publications such as the Journal of the American Medical Association (JAMA) column, “A Piece of My Mind,” as well as placing essays in the Journal of Clinical Oncology, JAMA Otolaryngology-Head & Neck Surgery, the Yale Journal for Humanities in Medicine, and Narrative Inquiry in Bioethics.
-I have also published humor, poetry, and fiction in literary journals including The Examined Life: A Literary Journal of the Carver College of Medicine and Creative Wisconsin.
+I also published humor, poetry, and fiction in literary journals including The Examined Life: A Literary Journal of the Carver College of MedicineCreative Wisconsin, and Intima: A Journal of Narrative Medicine.

 My next adventure was to compile my favorite essays into a book.
-A Fullness of Uncertain Significance: Stories of Surgery, Clarity, and Grace was published by Ten16 Press in 2021.
+A Fullness of Uncertain Significance: Stories of Surgery, Clarity, and Grace was published by TEN16 Press in 2021.

 _____________________